lightningfastcomputing/ThorFork-Mining-Game/README.md

 Investigate rendering with RenderDoc

-improve line-of-sight mining with two rays
+Improve line-of-sight mining with two rays

+Breaking stone/gold releases a bunch of chunks that have to be picked up for transport

+Cave generation

+Caveins

+Minecarts and tracks

+Different floor types: Stone, Mud, Void

 # Past Tasks